bradleyeckert/chad/verilog/doc/spif.md

 If you want to reserve your PRODUCT_ID1 to avoid collision with other adopters of `chad`, add it to this list and do a pull request:

-### Reserved PRODUCT_ID1 values
+### Reserved PRODUCT_ID values

 - 0, Demonstration models for `chad`
-- 1 to 3, Reserved for Brad Eckert's commercial projects
+- 1 to 99, Reserved for Brad Eckert's commercial projects

 ## Boot Loader